rcm68888/lotide/README.md

 ➛ flatten(array): takes in an array and if the array has other arrays, it then removes the nested arrays

-➛ head(actual): returns the first item in an array.
+➛ head(actual): returns the first item in an array

 ➛ letterPositions(sentence): takes in a sentence and returns the indices where each letter occurs in the sentence